New Moon (Twilight #2) by Stephenie Meyer (2006)

 pooled ink Review:

-AGE 16+: No Bella!
+AGE 18: No Bella!
 How could you be so ridiculous and stupid and pathetic????
 How could you?!
 Yeah.
 My sympathy for Bella lasted only the first and maybe the second reading of this book.
 But definitely by round three I had no sorrow for her.
 I had nothing but eye-rolling annoyance.
 Sure she was heartbroken and stuff but her behavior was still the definition of pathetic and stupid.
 Bella Swan is not a healthy person (which at least she is fully aware of).
 If this is how the first guy who throws her a bone affects her then she really needs to go to counseling or something.
 And it’s true, when you go through a heartbreak or meltdown or whatever she experienced it’s super important to have a support group but not only did she keep her problems from them but she basically live-version un-friended them.
 Thank goodness for the persistent Jacob Black!

-Okay fine she couldn’t tell them about him being a vampire but she could tell them how it hurt her that he left (which is the main thing anyway).
+Sure maybe she couldn’t tell her friends about Edward being a vampire but she could tell them how badly it hurt her that he left (which is the main thing anyway).
 As far as they all know Edward and Bella were dating but then he and his family moved to Alaska or something.
 He left.
 She sad.
-They can get that much.
+They can figure out that much.
 Honestly the vampire part isn’t near so important as the fact that he left.
-And that’s something she fo sho could have talked about.
+And that’s something she for sure could have talked about.
 I just feel like this whole stupid book is a manual on what NOT to do when a guy breaks up with you.
 DON’T GO FREAKNG COMATOSE.
 YOU DATED HIM FOR ONLY A FEW MONTHS.
 YOU’RE IN FREAKING HIGH SCHOOL.
 STOP IT.
 Someone needs to put Bella in a corner and then forget her there.

 …I like the book covers though.
 I mean, they’re pretty cool.
 I like how they’re simple but significant…but that doesn’t forgive the content.